 Hi everyone.
 My name is Edward Chu and I am one of the internal medicine residents at Massachusetts General Hospital.
 Originally from Orlando, FL but somehow found my way up the East Coast.
 My path into medicine is the least bit straightforward so if you are non-traditional student in need of some perspective feel free to seek me out.
 I studied biomedical engineering at Duke but was entirely confused about what to do with life.
 Took the MCAT, GRE and GMAT and then interviewed for finance, consulting and engineering jobs.
 Ultimately worked two years for Medtronic before attending the Icahn School of Medicine at Mount Sinai.
 During that time, I was on the admission committee and encountered a wide spectrum of amazing applicants.
 Needless to say, this has been a long but rewarding journey for me.
 Please let me know if I can help out with your application in any way!

 Hi Dunster meese!
-My name is Esther, and I’m a first-year medical student at HMS and just recently graduated from Harvard & can’t seem to fully leave D-Haus in my past.
-I live over in Longwood but I’ll be around in the Square to grab some weekend meals because Lamont is still my favorite study space (no joke).
 During undergrad, I worked at the Brigham’s Neurosurgery Lab and am continuing to pursue my interests in that field, or more broadly, in surgery.
-I’m on the board for Assoc. of Women Surgeons and APAMSA and volunteer at the pediatric HMS-student run clinic in Revere.
+I’m on the board for Assoc. of Women Surgeons and APAMSA and volunteered at the pediatric HMS-student run clinic in Revere.
 I miss all the restaurants in Cambridge so feel free to contact me for a meal if you have questions about my experience with the med school applying process or anything else about life! :)

 Email: corsello [at] gmail.com

 Greetings Dunster.
 I grew up in Rochester, NY and studied biochemistry at Harvard.
-I went on to attend Harvard Medical School and served as a Dunster resident tutor.
-I completed my internal medicine training at MGH and am currently a fellow in hematology and oncology at the Dana-Farber Cancer Institute.
+I went on to attend Harvard Medical School and served as a Dunster Resident Tutor.
+I completed my internal medicine training at MGH and am currently a medical oncologist at the Dana-Farber Cancer Institute.
 My research interests include cancer biology and genomics.
 I am an avid skier and also enjoy running.
 Please don’t hesitate to contact me and I hope to get to know many of you this year.

-Aaron Kuan, Non-Resident Tutor in Neurobiology and Physics
+Aaron Kuan, Non-Resident Tutor in Neurobiology, Physics, and Music

 Email: aaron.t.kuan [at] gmail.com